-Spatial inequalities move both ways, however, as also shown by Perez et al. (2022) in a multi-disciplinary systematic review of the association between a person's income, their employment and poverty in an urban environment.
+Spatial inequalities move both ways, however, as also shown by Perez et al. (2022) in a multidisciplinary systematic review of the association between a person's income, their employment and poverty in an urban environment.
 They find, similarly to the rural-urban divide, that employment plays a significant role in the poverty of urban residents, though here the primary barriers are identified as lack of access to public transport, geographical segregation, labour informality and inadequate human capital.
 They also agree with the potential policy interventions identified to counteract these inequalities: credit programs, institutional support for childcare, guaranteed minimum income/universal basic income or the provision of living wages, commuting subsidies, and housing mobility programs, which largely map onto structural or institutional efforts identified by the studies.
-On the other hand, Hunt & Czerwinski (2004) show that individual measures on their own such as commuting subsidies in this case, while having positive results, may not provide significantly lasting impact over the long term and thus may need to be undertaken in a more holistic approach, combining multiple policy packages.